The Y Feeds Kids

 When school’s out, 1 in 5 children in greater Seattle go hungry, losing access to the school lunches that they rely on nine months out of the year.
 So after the last bell rings, the Y steps in.

 Through partnerships that we’ve developed across King and south Snohomish counties, the Y is increasing consistent access to healthy food in our community.
-This summer, we more than doubled our direct service meals, serving over 14,000 meals and over 950 snacks in 15 locations!
+In summer 2018, we more than doubled our direct service meals, serving over 14,000 meals and over 950 snacks in 15 locations!